hepplerj/Dissertation/ch5.dissertation.Heppler.md

 "Great Oaks Water Distribution Study," 1988, 1, Folder 1, Box 11, SVTC
-records, SJSU; Ted Smith oral history, Berkeley, 19; "Responsible action needed in IBM's toxic waste cleanup," *San Jose Business Journal*, April 7, 1986, {FILL} SVTC records, SJSU.]
+records, SJSU; Ted Smith oral history, Berkeley, 19; "Responsible action needed in IBM's toxic waste cleanup," *San Jose Business Journal*, April 7, 1986, {FILL} Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
 To Lorraine Ross and her neighbors, the presence of chemicals in the suburban neighborhood was as much a spatial experience as a personal one.
-"It takes a lot of nerve for them to invade a pre-existing residential neighborhood, pour dangerous chemicals into a leaking tank, poison the surrounding environment and hide the fact from the people affected by their negligence."^[Quoted in
+"It takes a lot of nerve for them to invade a pre-existing residential neighborhood, pour dangerous chemicals into a leaking tank, poison the surrounding environment and hide the fact from the people affected by their negligence."^[Quoted in @pellowpark2002dreams, 74.]
-@pellowpark2002dreams, 74.]
 Ross helped galvanize the community into political action, first surveying her neighbors that turned up a list of seventy-two people who reported birth defects and health problems.^[Lorraine Ross, "State Study Confirms Birth Defect Cluster," *Silicon Valley Toxics News* (April 1985), 3; "San Jose Hearing Points Up Toxic Risks at Area Plants," *California AFL-CIO News*, February 11, 1983.]
 The problem seemed so widespread to not be a coincidence.
 Ross presented the results of her survey to city officials as evidence of a serious problem.^["Leaking Chemicals in California's Silicon Valley Alarm Neighbors," *New York Times*, May 20, 1982.]

-Lorraine Ross had relocated her family south to the city of Gilroy by 1983, but she continued to be a vocal presence in the Bay Area's anti-toxics campaign.^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, SVTC records, SJSU.]
+Lorraine Ross had relocated her family south to the city of Gilroy by 1983, but she continued to be a vocal presence in the Bay Area's anti-toxics campaign.^["Get tough now to avoid spills," *Gilroy Dispatch*, August 1, 1983, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & SJSU Archives.]
 At her new home in Gilroy, the presence of industry near suburban areas continued to be a spatial experience and informed the political critique of toxics.
 The disk manufacturer Dysan planned a facility at the Santa